ncx-co/woodchuck/docs/protocol.md

   * inches, feet, 8' log, 16' log, 32' log, centimeters, meters, years, percent
 * default - some value.
 Defaults to null
 * options - a list of acceptable options or null
-* ui-options - a list of options to display in the dropdown or null.
+* uiOptions - a list of options to display in the dropdown or null.
 If null, defaults to options if it exists
-* ui-display - should this field be displayed in the UI?
+* uiDisplay - should this field be displayed in the UI?
 Useful for fields that we'd like to get data for but don't want the user to enter (things like "time_collected" which are automatically filled in by the app)
   * true/false
-* ui-widget - how data will be entered.
+* uiWidget - how data will be entered.
 Defaults listed below.
 If ui-options is specified, we'll also have a select menu that drops down as well (like in the current PH)
   * checkbox - boolean
   * input type=number - int, float, height-diameter
   * input type=text - string
   * textarea - not default for any type
   * select - default if "options" specified
+  * tabbedSelect

 ### Specialized field options

+#### For uiWidget == tabbedSelect

+ * uiTabs - list (in order) of tabs, e.g. ['common', 'all']
+ * uiTabOptions - dictionary of values for each tab, e.g. {'common': ['white oak', ...], 'all': [ ... ]}

 #### NUMERIC ONLY

 (int, float, height-diameter [when there is one fixed value])

-* lt-warn - warn if less than this value
+* ltWarn - warn if less than this value
-* lte-warn - less than or equal
+* lteWarn - less than or equal
-* lt-error - throw an error if less than
+* ltError - throw an error if less than
-* lte-error - ditto
+* lteError - ditto
-* gt-warn - ditto
+* gtWarn - ditto
-* gte-warn - ditto
+* gteWarn - ditto
-* gt-error - ditto
+* gtError - ditto
-* gte-error - ditto
+* gteError - ditto

 #### SAMPLING ONLY

-* expansion-area - "acre" or "hectare"
+* expansionArea - "acre" or "hectare"
-* expansion-functions - dictionary of {**sampling_method**: **function**}
+* expansionFunctions - dictionary of {**sampling_method**: **function**}
 * Note that the function receives a TREE object and returns a trees-per-**expansion-area**

 #### HEIGHT-DIAMETER ONLY

 * height - the fixed height
 * diameter - the fixed diameter (note that both cannot be fixed at once)
-* height-units - units for height
+* heightUnits - units for height
-* diameter-units - units for diameter
+* diameterUnits - units for diameter

 #### SPECIES-GROUP ONLY